-A single serum specimen IgG of 1:10 or greater indicates exposure to the virus.
+Single serum specimen IgG greater than or equal to 1:10 indicates exposure to the virus.

 Results from a single serum specimen can differentiate early (acute) infection from past infection with immunity if IgM is positive (suggests acute infection).

-While a 4-fold or greater rise in IgG antibody titer in acute and convalescent sera indicates recent infection.
+A 4-fold or greater rise in IgG antibody titer in acute and convalescent sera indicate recent infection.